navneetchauhan1988/AzureSentinel/Instructions/Lab 9 : Azure Sentinel Watchlist.md

-## Exercise 1 : Add a CSV in watchlist
+## Exercise 1 : Add watchlist , perform search based on given watchlist data.

 ## Task 1: Note  IP Address  to simulate as an IoC